pedroelbanquero/nos-carmichael-spell/README.md

 686

-This is a contradiction of assume than Extended Riemann Hypothesis is true.
+This is a contradiction , assume than Extended Riemann Hypothesis is true.
 Because decrypt and factorize are linked to different things, the first to the length of decimal expansion period , the second to the value of factors of N.

-If for they the hipotesys seems true, to me seems false.

-PRBABILITIES TO DECRYPT > PROBABILITIES TO FACTORIZE
+PROBABILITIES TO DECRYPT > PROBABILITIES TO FACTORIZE

 In the nss.hs you can review and test with the library.